c1570/Connomore64/README.md

 ## Status
 ### Compatibility
 * Runs most games just fine
-  * Armalyte, Katakis, R-Type, Bubble Bobble, ...
+  * Mayhem in Monsterland, Armalyte, Katakis, R-Type, Bubble Bobble, ...
 * Fastloaders should "just work" (certainly JiffyDOS does)
-* Current TODO is Mayhem in Monsterland - VIC-II timing is slightly off and VSP doesn't work yet.

 ### Missing Features
 * Only the CPU half of each C64 cycle is emulated, limiting potential compatibility with C64 expansion port cartridges.
   * There is code for Phi low but RP2040s are not fast enough for that.
 * Userport software and hardware is not done (this should be easy though)
 * Expansion port firmware and hardware is not done (needs some thought)
-* CIA2 timers are not emulated (too little ARM cycles remaining but can be moved to another RP2040)
 * No time of day timers in CIAs (implementation missing)

 ## License